 - Tons of upside potential in the entire market.

-- In close proximity with almost all of Europe (Lithuania is the geographical centre of the European continent)
+- In close proximity with almost all of Europe (Lithuania is the geographical center of the European continent)

 Are you thinking of outsourcing IT?
 We hope we proved that Lithuania is The place to Outsource.
 We will be glad to assist you.